$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Symplectic linear algebra over algebraically closed fields

 The basis in Lemma \ref{lemma:eig} is almost but not quite a symplectic basis: \begin{definition} Let $n$ be a positive integer.
 Let $F$ be a field.
 We say that a basis $\{u_1,v_1,\ldots,u_n,v_n\}$ of $F^{2n}$ is \emph{symplectic} if, for any two vectors $w_1,w_2$ in the basis, $w_1^T\Omega_0w_2=1$ if $w_1=u_i$ and $w_2=v_i$ for some $i$ with $1\le i\le n$, and otherwise $w_1^T\Omega_0w_2=0$.
 This condition is equivalent to saying that the matrix in $\M_{2n}(F)$ with $u_1,v_1,\ldots,u_n,v_n$ as columns is symplectic. \end{definition}

-Actually, we can rescale the vectors $v_i$ such that the basis becomes symplectic.
-But this may break the structure of the eigenvectors: for example, if $-\lambda=\bar{\lambda}$ for some definition of the conjugate, we can take $v_1=\bar{u}_1$, which will no more hold after rescaling $v_1$.
+We can rescale the vectors $v_i$ in Lemma \ref{lemma:eig} such that the basis becomes symplectic.
+But this may break the structure of the eigenvectors: for example, if $F=\C$ and $-\lambda=\bar{\lambda}$, we can take $v_1=\bar{u}_1$, which will no more hold after rescaling $v_1$.
 We leave the lemma as such because we do not need that rescaling.